AdobeDocs/experience-manager-64.en/help/communities/calendar.md

 * `Communities / Calendar`

-and drag it into place on a page, such as a position relative to the feature for users to review.
+And drag it into place on a page, such as a position relative to the feature for users to review.

 For necessary information, visit [Communities Components Basics](basics.md).